A simple quantum model linked to a theory of decisions: Macroscopic decisions

 Decisions may be made by a single person, or by a group of communicating persons.
 In the last case the persons in the group must exchange information, and information is exchanged by using words.

 Let us go back to the model of Section 3 in connection to the decisions made by a group of people.
-It is no problem by assuming that the group has common conceptual variables $\theta, \xi, \lambda,...$.
+It is no problem to assume that the group has common conceptual variables $\theta, \xi, \lambda,...$.
 A greater problem is to establish the existence of a dominating variable $\phi$.
 In a physical context, $\phi$ can correspond to a pair of variables which from physical reasons must be seen as maximally accessible, but often, $\Omega_\phi$ will be greater than the set of these pairs.
 (The group $K$ must be another than the group given by exchanging the variables; conf. the note given after Theorem 1 above.)
-Such variables are called, after Niels Bohr, complementery.
-In the last chapter of [1], I try to generalize the complemantarity concept to other situations than the purely physical situations.
+Different maximal variables are called, after Niels Bohr, complementary.
+In the last chapter of [1], I try to generalize the complementarity concept to other situations than the purely physical situations.
 This is useful, but it cannot give everything about common decisions.

 At last, some words about political decisions, which is a large, important, but difficult field.
 Ideally such decisions should be preceded by as much knowledge as possible, and ideally again, this knowledge, to the extent that it is not already available, should be found by scientific investigations.
 In some cases this may be impractical, but on important issues, like the climate issue, it is imperative.